 European Central Bank, ECB

-- European Central Bank (Photo: EU Commission)
+European Central Bank (Photo: EU Commission)

 Became fully operational on 1st January 1999.
 It takes responsibility for the European monetary policy, is independent of national governments and has the exclusive right to authorise the use of Euro bank notes.
+In 2014 the ECB also got the responsability to govern the new EU Banking Union.

-In 2003 the Bank adopted a rotation system between the Member States for nominating governors to the board.
+In 2003, the Bank adopted a rotation system between the member states for nominating governors to the board.

 Links